sebastiandotdev/zed-min-theme/README.md

 </div>

 > [!NOTE]
-> This topic belongs to @miguelsolorio.
-This is only a version to support the Zed editor.
+> This topic belongs to [miguelsolorio](https://github.com/miguelsolorio) This is only a version to support the [zed](https://github.com/zed-industries/zed).